-The days at Seven Hills are filled with interdisciplinary, hands-on learning.
-In a traditional year, that means starting every Friday with Team Teaching and ending it with Exploratories.
-Once a month these "Experiential Fridays" become River Days where we spend the entire day learning on the James River.
-For the 2020-21 school year, we've integrated Team Teaching concepts into our cohort model and the students actually engage in more Exploratories than usual.
+While every day at Seven Hills is filled with hands-on lessons, Fridays are dedicated to immersing students in interdisciplinary, experiential learning.
+We start every Friday with Team Teaching and end it with Exploratories.
+Every other week in the fall and spring, these "Experiential Fridays" become River Days where we spend the entire day learning on the James River.

 As an essential part of our Experiential Fridays, we give our students the opportunity to explore their diverse interests through specialized, small-group classes.
 It’s up to the student to decide if he wants to write his own zombie apocolypse screenplay, plant heirloom tomatoes in the Phoenix Garden, or run stock market simulations.
 Every year we offer upwards of 40 Exploratories.